aws-samples/amazon-sagemaker-script-mode/README.md

 This repository contains examples and related resources regarding Amazon SageMaker Script Mode and SageMaker Processing.
 With Script Mode, you can use training scripts similar to those you would use outside SageMaker with SageMaker's prebuilt containers for various frameworks such TensorFlow, PyTorch, and Apache MXNet.
 Similarly, in SageMaker Processing, you can supply ordinary data preprocessing scripts for almost any language or technology you wish to use, such as the R programming language.

-Currently this repository has the following resources:
+Currently this repository has resources for **TensorFlow**, **Bring Your Own** (BYO models and for a Script Mode-style experience with your own containers), and **Miscellaneous** (Script Mode-style experience for SageMaker Processing etc.).

 - **TensorFlow resources:**

   - [**TensorFlow 2 Workflow**](tf-2-workflow):  This example shows a complete workflow for TensorFlow 2.
 To begin, SageMaker Processing is used to transform the dataset.
 Next, Local Mode training and Local Mode endpoints are demonstrated for prototyping training and inference code, respectively.
 Automatic Model Tuning is used to automate the hyperparameter tuning process.
 Additionally, the AWS Step Functions Data Science SDK is used to automate the project workflow for production-ready environments outside notebooks.  **PREREQUISITES:**  From the *tf-2-workflow* directory, upload ONLY the Jupyter notebook `tf-2-workflow.ipynb`.

   - [**TensorFlow 2 Sentiment Analysis**](tf-sentiment-script-mode):  SageMaker's prebuilt TensorFlow 2 container is used in this example to train a custom sentiment analysis model.
-In addition to demonstrating Local Mode training for prototyping your code, this example also shows distributed hosted training in SageMaker with a multi-GPU inance, and usage of SageMaker Batch Transform for asynchronous, large scale inference. **PREREQUISITES:**  From the *tf-sentiment-script-mode* directory, upload ONLY the Jupyter notebook `sentiment-analysis.ipynb`.
+Particular attention is paid to doing distributed hosted training in SageMaker with a multi-GPU instance, and SageMaker Batch Transform for asynchronous, large scale inference. **PREREQUISITES:**  From the *tf-sentiment-script-mode* directory, upload ONLY the Jupyter notebook `sentiment-analysis.ipynb`.

   - [**TensorFlow Distributed Training Options**](tf-distribution-options): This example demonstrates two different distributed training options in SageMaker's Script Mode:  (1) parameter servers, and (2) Horovod. **PREREQUISITES:**  From the *tf-distribution-options* directory, upload ONLY the Jupyter notebook `tf-distributed-training.ipynb`.